grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

 ---
-title: Deploy the Simple Scalable Helm chart on AWS
+title: Deploy the Loki Helm chart on AWS
 menuTitle: Deploy on AWS
-description: Installing Loki in Simple Scalable mode using the Helm chart on AWS.
+description: Installing the Loki Helm chart on AWS.
-aliases:
-  - ../../../installation/helm/scalable/
-  - ../../../installation/helm/install-scalable/
-weight: 300
 keywords:
 ---

-# Deploy the Simple Scalable Helm chart on AWS
+# Deploy the Loki Helm chart on AWS

-This guide shows how to deploy a minimally viable Loki in simple scalable mode on AWS using the Helm chart.
+This guide shows how to deploy a minimally viable Loki in either **distributed** or **monolithic** mode on AWS using the Helm chart.
 To run through this guide, we expect you to have the necessary tools and permissions to deploy resources on AWS, such as:

 - Full access to EKS (Amazon Elastic Kubernetes Service)
 - Full access to S3 (Amazon Simple Storage Service)